-Pharmacology is accredited by the Health Professions Council, and successful participants are eligible for annotation on the register permitting access to the limited formulary of medicines available to Podiatrists via the exemption order.
+Pharmacology is accredited by the Health and Care Professions Council, and successful participants are eligible for annotation on the register permitting access to the limited formulary of medicines available to Podiatrists via the exemption order.
 This provides access to depomedrone, an injectable steroid, and so complements the Injection Therapy module.

 • Research methods (20 credits)

 Applied Research Design and Method is a 20 credit multi-disciplinary module delivered by a team of staff from the school of health and social sciences.
 It considers the role of qualitative and quantitative research designs and various statistical techniques.